-2. Additional Inclusion Areas. additional inclusion areas (are/are not) anticipated in addition to the initially included properties.
-These additional inclusion areas are found at Exhibit A.3 (describe any anticipated future inclusions, and delete this sentence if not applicable).
-The District shall be authorized to include territory within the Additional Inclusion Area in accordance with applicable provisions of the Special District Act.
-Further, in order to accommodate the needs of Project phasing and other contingencies, the boundaries of the District may be adjusted via the inclusion or exclusion within the combined area of the Initial District Boundaries and the Additional Inclusion Areas in accordance with the applicable provisions of the Special District Act.
+2. Additional Inclusion Areas. additional inclusion areas are anticipated.
+The District shall be authorized to include territory in accordance with applicable provisions of the Special District Act.

 Notwithstanding the foregoing, the District is prohibited from including additional property within the District’s boundaries if the property is within the corporate limits of the City of Colorado Springs without express prior consent of the City of Colorado Springs City Council.